 The art program is a hands-on program using different materials to make a variety of projects such as paintings, drawings, clay objects and crafts.
 In the process of making art, we learn to use the elements and principles of art.
 Art appreciation is incorporated into the program by learning about artist and art styles of the past and present.

-We value student artwork by displaying artwork at the district art show, spring and winter art show at ALTS, in the Governing Board room at the Administrative Center, in our cafeteria and our library.
+We value student artwork by displaying artwork at the District art show, in the Governing Board room at the Administrative Center, in our cafeteria and our library.
+Students are encouraged to participate in art contests when appropriate.